symergion/symergion/README.md

 ```

 ##### `default_branch`
-Is the name of the Git repository's default branch.
+Is a Git repository's default branch name.

 ##### `task_branch_spec`
 Is the task branch name specification.